COLOR THEORY

 As previously mentioned, the three most important colors are really red, green, and blue.
 Why are they the most important, you ask?

 Because they are the additive colors.
-What’s that?
-What the hell are the additive colors?
+Why are they called that?

-Red, green, and blue are called the additive colors because we can make any other color in the visible light spectrum by adjusting the levels of these three colors.
+Red, green, and blue are called the additive colors because we can make any other color in the visible light spectrum by adjusting the levels of these three colors, in light.

-Yellow, for instance, is made by having equal-ish levels of red and green light, with much less blue by comparison.
+Yellow, for instance, is made by having equal-ish levels of red and green light, with relatively little-to-no blue.

-Having equal parts of red, green, and blue creates white, or grayscale color.
-The more we have of red, green, and blue, the brighter the white light.
+Having equal parts of red, green, and blue creates white or gray, depending on how bright the red, green, and blue lights are.
+The more we have of red, green, and blue, the brighter the gray until we eventually get white.

 RGB